SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 i.e. `Daru::View::Plot.new(data, {adapter: :googlecharts})`.
 Just we have to make sure that dependent JS files are loaded for it.

+To make it easy, we have defined `daru_chart` (that works same as Daru::View::Plot.new) , `daru_table` (works same as Daru::View::Table.new) for Rails application.

+So you can easily use it in controller or view of the application.
+For reference you can check the [demo Rails app](https://github.com/Shekharrajak/daru_examples_io_view_rails).

 ## Design of daru-view